 MD - Pennsylvania State College of Medicine, State College, PA

-General Pediatrics - The Children's Hospital of Philadelphia, Philadelphia, PA
+General Pediatrics - Children's Hospital of Philadelphia, Philadelphia, PA

 Titles and Academic Titles

-Associate Chief Medical Officer at CHOP’s King of Prussia Hospital
+Associate Chief Medical Officer, CHOP King of Prussia Hospital

 Departments and Services